Giro (singer)

-Jorge Manuel López, also known as Giro Lopez (born March 9, 1971), is a Puerto Rican salsa musician.
+Career

 Giro began his career as part of the boy band of Puerto Rico called Los Chicos.
 Two singles by "Giro" Jorge López, "Si Tu Supieras" and "Mi Forma de Sentir", reached #1 on the Latin Tropical Airplay.
 In 1995, Giro received a Lo Nuestro award for "New Tropical Singer of the Year" and in 1996 also was nominated for Best Male Tropical Singer of the Year.

 He won a Gold Record at the New Jersey OTT Awards (National Songwriters Contest), presented by Billboard magazine.

 He was signed to Sony Music (SDI - Sony Discos International) from 1988 until 2000.
 In 1988 Jorge studied voice and acting at Mercer County Community College in East Windsor New Jersey for 2 semesters before returning to Puerto Rico to launch his solo career.